Get the Point

 - Don't fill your container to the top!
 Allow two to three inches in-between the syringes and the neck of the plastic bottle.

 - Put a lid on it!
-After you use a syringe or lancet, put it directly into your sharps collection container.
+After you use a syringe or lancet, put it directly into your sharps collection container and replace the lid.

 Syringe Disposal Restrictions

-This brochure was designed for assistance with disposal of syringes and lancets used in private residences.
-Sharps produced in the health care industry are strictly regulated by law.
+This brochure was designed for assistance with disposal of syringes and lancets used in private residences only.
+Sharps produced in the health care industry or by businesses are strictly regulated by law.